 Entering the Kingdom of Heaven as Little Children

-And he said: "I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven."
+And he said: "I tell you the truth unless you change and become like little children, you will never enter the kingdom of heaven."

 However, doesn't it hoop in your mind, how do we become child-like?
-What are the other normal qualities children have that God yearn us to be similar to them?
+What are the other typical qualities children have that God yearn us to be similar to them?

 "For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved."

-Kids believe.
-Because of their pure heart they are not concerned of lies, betrayal or deception.
-They believe what adults say to them especially from their own parents.
+They understand what adults say to them, especially from their own parents.
 They believe in whatever culture, rituals or routines they grow up with.

-As adults too, we should also have strong and unwavering faith that all things are possible like children do.
+As adults, we must establish the children's faith in God because they believe in what we say.
+As adults too, we should also have tremendous and unwavering faith that all things are possible like children do.

 "Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland."

-For kids everyday is a fresh start.
+For kids, every day is a fresh start.
 They forget and move on.
-They do not have regrets about the past and they do not worry about tomorrow.
+They do not have regrets about the past, and they do not worry about tomorrow.

-Like them, we should be present in the moment.
+Like them, we should be present at the moment.
 Like part of the Lord's prayer, "Give us today our DAILY bread" which presents us the impression that we should only worry about today, not yesterday nor tomorrow for God provides everything, we only HAVE TO do our part for today's duties.

-Therefore, confess your sins to one another, and pray for one another so that you may be healed The effective prayer of a righteous man can accomplish much.
+Therefore, confess your sins to one another, and pray for one another so that you may be healed.
+The effective prayer of a righteous man can accomplish much.

 Nowadays, apologizing for some people seem to be unwise and an indication of weakness.
 However, kids do not care about their self-pride when they know they have done something wrong, they say "I'm sorry" without feeling less or weaker.

-"Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
+"Let all bitterness and wrath and anger and clamour and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you."

 Unless you keep a habit of doing that to them, they will not only lose their trust in you but also will follow your example.
-They learn from their experiences especially at home, so it may be possible they would also grow up to be adults who do not keep their promises too.
+They learn from their experiences, especially at home, so it may be possible they would also grow up to be adults who do not keep their promises too.

-"For wisdom will come into your heart, and knowledge will be pleasant to your soul; discretion will watch over you, understanding will guard you”
+"For wisdom will come into your heart, and knowledge will be pleasant to your soul; discretion will watch over you, understanding will guard you."

 For some causes, adults cease to do or even witness creative activities as something sensible.
-When was the last time you try to learn a new hobby like drawing or painting or even learning a new language?
+When was the last time you try to learn a new hobby like drawing or painting or also learning a new language?

 Be strong and of good courage, do not fear nor be afraid of them; for the LORD your God, He is the One who goes with you.
 He will not leave you nor forsake you.

-That's why as adults, we have to guide them not to be afraid to go beyond their perimeter as long as they continue to live in our Christian values.
+That's why, as adults, we have to guide them not to be afraid to go beyond their perimeter as long as they continue to live in our Christian values.
 It is also our responsibility to persuade them to accept failures or humiliation with dignity and courage.

 Rejoice in the Lord always: and again I say, Rejoice.

 Why?
 Because they trust and have faith in the adults around them so they know nothing will bad will happen to them.
 They are happy every day.

 Judge not, that you be not judged.
-For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
+For with the judgment you pronounce, you will be judged, and with the measure, you use it will be measured to you.

 Children are compassionate by nature.
-They nurture friendship whether you're old or young, black or white, fat or thin, etc. They discover happiness playing with their friends and they find it irresistible making new ones.
+They nurture friendship whether you're old or young, black or white, fat or thin, etc. They discover happiness playing with their friends, and they find it irresistible making new ones.

 "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you."

-Some adults, with all their successes in their respective lives have forgotten to pray to God and ask for His wisdom and strength in our daily struggles.
+Some adults, with all their successes in their respective lives, have forgotten to pray to God and ask for His wisdom and strength in our daily struggles.

-Like children, may we constantly ask for God's guidance in every step of our journey.
+Like children, may we continuously ask for God's guidance in every step of our journey.
 No matter how successful we are, how rich we are, or how powerful we have become, we nevertheless could do with God's presence in our lives.